‘Operation Love Thy Neighbor’ mattress giveaway in Klamath Falls

 Kids were a strong focus of the giveaway.

-“I have two kids.”
-Notes parent Deion Crume.
+“I have two kids,” said parent Deion Crume.
 “I’ve got a daughter and a son, and a mattress would be perfect for them.
 I’ve got old ones they’ve had since they were toddlers.”

 Calvin Say just moved back into town – and didn’t have a bed.
 “It will be going up in my bedroom.”
-‘What shape is your mattress in?’
-“Kind of like a futon-ish, I guess.”
+When he was asked what shape his your mattress is in, Scott replied, “Kind of like a futon-ish, I guess.”

 Misti Scott was pleased with the generosity.
 “Oh my God, it’s amazing.
 It’s such a community help – and these people really need it.
 And it’s a blessing.”